Infineon/mtb-anycloud-wifi-bluetooth-tester/README.md

 - Setting up the LE CoC application on the [CYW920719B2Q40EVB-01](%) peer device

-  - On the ModusToolbox project creator, select the device CYW920719B2Q40EVB-01 and create a LE Connection Oriented Channel application
+  - On the ModusToolbox&trade; project creator, select the device CYW920719B2Q40EVB-01 and create a LE Connection Oriented Channel application

   - Build the [le_coc](https://github.com/cypresssemiconductorco/mtb-examples-CYW920719B2Q40EVB-01-btsdk-ble/tree/master/ble/le_coc) application to run LE connection-oriented channel (CoC) on the peer device.
 This is part of the ModusToolbox&trade; BTSDK.